arm-hpc/IEEECluster2020/README.md

+## EAHPC-2020 - Embracing Arm: a journey of porting and optimization to the latest Arm-based processors

 ## Update: Deadline Extension

 The submission deadline has been extended by 1 week.
 Submission is now due 20th July Anywhere on Earth (AoE).